awsdocs/amazon-redshift-developer-guide/doc_source/adx-getting-started-producer.md

    ALTER DATASHARE salesshare ADD TABLE public.sales_data_summary_view;
    ```

    Use ALTER DATASHARE to share schemas, and tables, views, and functions in a given schema\.
-Superusers, datashare owners, or users who have ALTER or ALL privilege on the datashare can alter the datashare to add objects to or remove objects from it\.
+Superusers, datashare owners, or users who have ALTER or ALL permissions on the datashare can alter the datashare to add objects to or remove objects from it\.
 Users should have the permissions to add or remove objects from the datashare\.
-Users should also be the owners of the objects or have SELECT, USAGE or ALL permissions on the objects\.
+Users should also be the owners of the objects or have SELECT, USAGE, or ALL permissions on the objects\.

    Use the INCLUDENEW clause to add any new tables, views, or SQL user\-defined functions \(UDFs\) created in a specified schema to the datashare\.
 Only superusers can change this property for each datashare\-schema pair\.